-Bit Index Name Width Description 11 discontinue 1 This signal can be asserted by the user application during a transfer if it has detected an error in the data being transferred and desires to abort the packet.
+Bit Index Name Width Description 10:8 addr_offset[2:0] 3 When the address-aligned mode is in use on this interface, the user application must provide the byte lane number where the payload data begins on the data bus, modulo 4, on this sideband bus.
+This enables the core to determine the alignment of the data block being transferred.
+The core samples this field in the first beat of a packet, when s_axis_rq_tvalid and s_axis_rq_tready are both High.
+When the requester request interface is configured in the Dword-alignment mode, this field must always be set to 0.
+In Root Port configuration, Configuration Packets must always be aligned to DW0, and therefore for this type of packets, this field must be set to 0 in both alignment modes.
+11 discontinue 1 This signal can be asserted by the user application during a transfer if it has detected an error in the data being transferred and desires to abort the packet.
 The core nullifies the corresponding TLP on the link to avoid data corruption.
 You can assert this signal in any cycle during the transfer.
 It can either choose to terminate the packet prematurely in the cycle where the error was signaled, or can continue until all bytes of the payload are delivered to the core.
 In the latter case, the core treats the error as sticky for the following beats of the packet, even if the user application deasserts the discontinue signal before the end of the packet.
 The discontinue signal can be asserted only when s_axis_rq_tvalid is High.
 The core samples this signal only when s_axis_rq_tready is High.
 Thus, when asserted, it should not be deasserted until s_axis_rq_tready is High.
 Discontinue is not supported for Non-Posted TLPs.
-The client can assert this signal in any cycle except the first cycle during the transfer.
+The user logic can assert this signal in any cycle except the first cycle during the transfer.
 When the core is configured as an Endpoint, this error is also reported by the core to the Root Complex to which it is attached, using Advanced Error Reporting (AER).
 12 tph_present 1 This bit indicates the presence of a Transaction Processing Hint (TPH) in the request TLP being delivered across the interface.
 The core samples this field in the first beat of a packet, when s_axis_rq_tvalid and s_axis_rq_tready are both High.
 This bit must be permanently tied to 0 if the TPH capability is not in use.
 14:13 tph_type[1:0] 2 When a TPH is present in the request TLP, these two bits provide the value of the PH[1:0] field associated with the hint.
-The core samples this field in the first beat of a packet, when $s_axis_rq_tvalid$ and $s_axis_rq_tready$ are both High.
-These bits can be set to any value if tph_present is set to 0.
-15 tph_indirect_tag_en 1 When this bit is set, the core uses the lower bits of tph_st_tag[7:0] as an index into its Steering Tag Table, and insert the tag from this location in the transmitted request TLP.
-When this bit is 0, the core uses the value on tph_st_tag[7:0] directly as the Steering Tag.
-The core samples this bit in the first beat of a packet, when s_axis_rq_tvalid and s_axis_rq_tready are both High.
-This bit can be set to any value if tph_present is set to 0.
-23:16 tph_st_tag[7:0] 8 When a TPH is present in the request TLP, this output provides the 8-bit Steering Tag associated with the hint.
 The core samples this field in the first beat of a packet, when s_axis_rq_tvalid and s_axis_rq_tready are both High.
 These bits can be set to any value if tph_present is set to 0.

-Table 2-8: Sideband Signal Descriptions in s_axis_rq_tuser (Cont'd)
+Table 2-9: Sideband Signal Descriptions in s_axis_rq_tuser (Cont'd)